 - if an electrical or gas safety check has not been conducted within the last 2 years at the time the renter occupies the premises, the rental provider must arrange an electrical safety check as soon as possible.

-If the rental provider entered into the residential tenancy agreement before 29 March 2021, the rental provider is still responsible for maintaining the safety of the premises.
+If the rental provider entered into the rental agreement before 29 March 2021, the rental provider is still responsible for maintaining the safety of the premises.
 Energy Safe Victoria recommends that gas and electrical safety checks be undertaken every two years.

 Note: If the rented premises is a newly built house or apartment it may not be necessary to conduct a separate gas and electrical safety check.
 See Gas and electrical safety checks for newly built homes.